 Since 2013, the National Genealogical Society has honored the quarterly Newsletter of the Irish Family History Forum annually.
-The Newsletter has won the local society category of the NGS newsletter competition three times and has been runner-up in the other years.
+The Newsletter has won the local society category of the NGS newsletter competition four times and has been runner-up in the other years.

 The Newsletter has also taken first prize three times in the Excellence-in-Writing Competition sponsored by the International Society of Family History Writers and Editors, as well as placing second and third several times.